HL7/US-Core/input/intro-notes/StructureDefinition-us-core-organization-intro.md

 ### Mandatory and Must Support Data Elements

-The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the formal summary, definitions, and terminology requirements.

 **Each Organization Must Have:**

-1. A status of the organization (i.e., whether is still active )
+1. A status of the organization (i.e., whether it is still active )
 1. A name

 **Each Organization Must Support:**

 1. An identifier*
 1. A list of contact information
 1. An address*

 *see guidance below